davidpham87/public_employment_analysis/notes/analysis_notes.md

 - Use the data for supplementary variable

 - Compare the models (step, using missing data)
+- Quarterly <-> Check dates

+# Quarterly

+- No data for population
 - Compare amongst countries with only quaterly data
-- Quarterly <-> Check dates

 # Missing data